Top Customer Experience Metrics To Track in 2022

 How does the ART relate to CX?

-The speed of your customer services is a big determinant for your CX.
+The speed of your customer services is a big determining factor for your CX.
 A quick return and resolution from a brand are one of the top priorities for most SaaS customers.
 By measuring your ART, you can ensure that your customer support team is working productively and that your customers won’t leave because they have unresolved issues waiting in line.

 How do you calculate the ART?